 This rule exists to let characters keep a coherent narrative as they level up.
 Returning to our example Rogue, if you want your character to be a Scout, taking Expertise in Survival at level 1 would be a great way to telegraph your eventual subclass choice.

-If you feel that a non-proficiency feature overwrites one of your existing features, talk to the DM and we can probably work something out.
-One example could be that you feel that you want to multiclassing into Wizard, but it would invalidate the choices you took for the Magic Initiate feat.
-In that case you would probably be allowed to retrain the choices of that feat.
+If you believe that a non-proficiency feature overwrites one of your existing features, talk to the DM and we can probably work something out.
+One example could be that you want to multiclass into Wizard, but it would invalidate the choices you took for the Magic Initiate feat.
+In this case you would probably be allowed to at least retrain the choices of that feat.

 Multiclassing limitations